-The hub announced in August 2017 that Tullman would leave the position at the end of the year.
+The hub announced in August 2017 that Tullman would leave the position; his replacement, Betsy Ziegler, is planned to take over in April 2018.
 He was named to lead the Merchandise Mart hub, the centerpoint of Chicago’s entrepreneurial activity, in late 2013.

 1871 expanded its footprint vigorously, played host to national and international leaders and doubled the amount of companies under its roof during Tullman’s tenure.
 He was a seemingly tireless ambassador who attended tours and ribbon-cuttings, showed up on panels and at a raft of tech-community events and shared his thoughts everywhere from commencement speeches to Inc. magazine.

 Tullman was paid $414,063 from July 2014 through June 2015, and $394,591 from July 2015 through June 2016, according to tax documents.